 The Sandpearl is one of the only hotels in the area that provide free beach chairs for guests (at least at the time I'm writing this!).
 The hotel is luxurious enough for a couples getaway - it's very popular for weddings.
 But it's also still very family friendly, as with pretty much everything in Clearwater Beach.
 They are known for their sunset bonfires on the beach!

-The downside of the Sandpearl is that it's located pretty far north on the beach.
-And while this makes the beach a less crowded, it also means you will have a 15 minute walk if you want to get down to Pier 60.
+The only downside of the Sandpearl is that it's located father north on the beach than the other hotels on this list.
+And while this makes the beach less crowded, it also means you will have a bit of a walk down to Pier 60.
+But it sure is a pretty walk.
 And the only parking available is valet.

 The Sheraton is technically in Sand Key, not Clearwater Beach.
 But if you're travelling as a family with kids, I strongly suggest that you consider this one.
 Sand Key is just a short hop over from Clearwater Beach.
 This is actually the hotel I choose for my own family when we want to stay at the beach for a couple nights.